 What we learn?

-We embrace the programmes of study set out in all subject areas of the National Curriculum and have developed progression grids which support learning in all areas of the curriculum.
+Building on from learning and outcomes in EYFS we embrace the programmes of study set out in all subject areas of the National Curriculum and have developed progression grids which support learning in all areas of the curriculum.
 Teachers assess children’s learning daily and termly assessments enable staff to make judgements to monitor if children are on track to meet or exceed the end of year National expectations.
 Discussions with senior leaders enable gaps in learning to be identified and specific interventions planned to meet this need and ensure progress is made.

 In reading our younger children start to learn to read though our Read Write Inc. Phonics Scheme.
 The book areas in each classroom have Golden Text’s which have been chosen from five different text types- Archaic Language, Non- Linear Time Sequence, Complexity of the Narrator, Complexity of the Plot and Resistant Texts.
 These books are used by teachers as class reading text and dedicated time each week is given to reading together.
 The weekly chosen text is also used for whole class reading comprehension/discussion time once a week.
 Daily guided reading ensures children read to an adult, continue to develop vocabulary, fluency and expression as well as comprehension skills.
 Children visit our own school library each week and choose their own book to read for pleasure, as well as accessing a progressive reading scheme to help them with reading at home.
 Learners need the space and time to make choices about books, and to discover authors and texts they might not get chance to look at outside of school.
 Teachers ensure children are reading books that challenge them, and create exciting reading areas around the school.
 Teachers assess reading using 2Eskimos reading assessment each term which gives an accurate reading age and clarity to the book band each child should be reading within.